bhavana-netlify/ecommerce-nuxt-stripe/README.md

-# 🛍 Ecommerce Store with Netlify Functions and Stripe - Zscaler
+# 🛍 Ecommerce Store with Netlify Functions and Stripe - Zscalerrr

 > A serverless function to process stripe payments with Nuxt, Netlify, and Lambda